fragdochkarl/mage2docs/understanding_blank_theme.md

 ...or at least trying to!

 Working on my first productive Magento 2 project I still struggle with the overly complex design of the new frontend framework.
-The concepts and structures involved are not neccessarily intuitive (at least to me), so I started strewing some breadcrumbs - hoping them to be of help guiding me (or you) out of the forest.
+The concepts and structures involved are not neccessarily intuitive (at least to me), so I started strewing some breadcrumbs - hoping them to be of help guiding me (or you) through the forest.

 So here we go...